JialeCao001/PSTR/README.md

 |     PSTR | CUHK-SYSU    | ResNet50|   93.55   | 94.93   | 94.16   | 95.48   |          [model](https://drive.google.com/file/d/1U4r_WaTfODmuhslL_15u5bXdFwLLBC5m/view?usp=sharing)         |
 |     PSTR | CUHK-SYSU    | ResNet50-DCN|   94.22   | 95.28   | 94.90   | 95.97   |          [model](https://drive.google.com/file/d/1cCbpAGrldxQaRrF7FCZXqx4VaNP-C278/view?usp=sharing)         |

-- All the models are based on single-scale training and all the results are based on single-scale inference.
+- All the models are based on multi-scale training and all the results are based on single-scale inference.

 - \+ indicates adding a re-scoring module during evaluation, where we modify the final matching score as the weighted score of [CBGM](https://github.com/serend1p1ty/SeqNet) score and originial matching scores.